 Relation to Government.
 4 trichotomous items were prepared to ask respondents' views of the government in either paternalistic, liberal, or communitarian orientations.
-Dual scaling analysis of the 4 items revealed a 2 dimensional structure, where the first solution contrasted liberalism versus paternalism and the second solution differentiated communitarianisum from the other two views.
+Dual scaling analysis of the 4 items revealed a 2 dimensional structure, where the first solution contrasted liberalism versus paternalism and the second solution differentiated communitarian from the other two orientations.
 Cronbach's alphas for liberalism-paternalism and communitarianism subscales were .362 and .345, respectively.
-As Table 4 shows, however, neither liberalism-paternalism or communitarianism subscales was a significant predictor of life recovery.
+GLM analyses revealed that neither liberalismpaternalism or communitarian subscales was a significant predictor of life recovery.
+There was only a weak interaction effect (F1) between communitarianism and self-governance.
+On the contrary, six item Willingness to Pay Scale for community affairs (Cronbach's alpha was .899) was a significant predictor of life recovery.
+Those who are willing to pay more money and time for community affairs were found to be better recovered (F1, 1202 =6.49, p<.05, seeFigure 24).